 Firstly, factors such as high bounce rates and irrelevant clicks can impact your quality score, and by extension your CPC.

 And secondly, invalid clicks on your ads cost you not just the price of a click, but lost business.
 For each invalid click you pay for, that’s one less real customer who could find their way to you.
+And if you’re not working with a bottomless pit of marketing budget, you will likely want to make every click count.

 The bottom line